afifShyam/password-vault/README.md

 # 🔐 PassVault — Secure Password Manager App

-PassVault is a lightweight, secure password manager built with **Flutter**.
-It keeps your credentials safe in an encrypted vault and wraps them in a streamlined Material 3 experience.
+PassVault is a private-by-design password vault that keeps your logins encrypted on-device, lets you back them up safely to the cloud, and restores them when you reinstall—without exposing your secrets.
+Built with Flutter for a fast, native feel.

 ---

 ## ✨ Highlights

-- 🔒 Encrypted storage backed by `flutter_secure_storage`
+- 🔒 End-to-end mindset: secure storage + app-level encryption for cloud backups
-- 👆 Biometrics / PIN authentication with idle auto-lock that also closes lingering dialogs
+- 👆 Biometrics / PIN with idle auto-lock that closes lingering dialogs
-- 🗂️ Minimal two-column vault with responsive cards and quick actions
+- 🔍 Live search with responsive two-column vault cards and quick actions
-- 🌐 Portfolio tab powered by an embedded WebView (`webview_flutter`)
-- 🔍 Live search with Provider-backed filtering
+- 🧭 Easy recoverability: encrypted export/import so you can reinstall without losing data
 - ♻️ Email suggestions & dedupe when adding new entries
 - 🧱 Modular widgets (`VaultEntryCard`, `VaultSearchBar`, `VaultEmptyState`) for clean architecture
 - 📦 Provider-based state management and immutable state via `freezed`